 Nutrition plays a crucial role in progression and athletic performance.
 But the perfect diet doesn’t exist.
 Everyone is different, and therefore our needs vary according to many factors: age, gender, metabolism, physical activity (time, type, intensity...), objectives, and so on.
 The fundamental point is to balance intakes with energy expenditure.
 Strategies can be developed to try and get the most out of our diet (distribution of nutrients, timing, quantity...)

-In a 65g Naak bar there are 5,5 grams of unsaturated fat, and only 1,5 grams of saturated fat.
+In a 50g Näak bar there is 4-8g of unsaturated fat, and only 1-2g of saturated fat.
 But why do we need lipids?
 Read on to understand how they work and how they affect our organism.

-Along with proteins and carbohydrates, lipids belong to the macronutrients family.
+Along with protein and carbohydrates, lipids belong to the macronutrient family.
 They are mainly composed of three different atoms: carbon (C), oxygen (O) and hydrogen (H).
 The lipid family includes triglycerides, sterols and phospholipids.